 Here are the biggest reasons why employers should promote vacations.

 When all is said and done, vacations actually help to increase productivity, not halt it.
 One study indicated that the best employees (as shown by whether or not they received raises that year), used more of their available vacation days.
 Happy, well-rested employees are more able (and more willing) to work harder.

 Improve physical and mental health

 Vacations are good for employees’ physical and mental health.
 Exercise, fresh air, and rest can do wonders for health, and those things usually accompany travel.
 Not to mention, travel is linked to better heart health, better sleep, and less stress—even once the vacation is over.
 Physically and mentally healthy employees are good for your business.
-They take fewer sick days, are less likely to have special insurance needs, and bring more positive energy to the office.
+They take fewer sick days, are less likely to have special insurance needs and bring more positive energy to the office.

-Develop positive company culture
+Develop a positive company culture

 Company culture is extremely important.
 Not only does it set the tone of your workplace on a day-to-day basis, but it can also contribute to your outside reputation.
 Being sticklers with your vacation time is not going to create a culture of mutual trust and appreciation.
 In fact, it could do just the opposite—if, for example, employees feel guilty about taking vacation time and management’s attitude promotes that guilty feeling.